 In the initial stages, a dedicated server offers greater speed.
 However, in the long run, the tables turn in favour of cloud hosting.
 That is, cloud hosting offers a better speed after a certain time period.

-When you use a server for a long time, naturally it will slow down over time, due to the running of multiple programs or due to the storage of a number of files and folders.
+When you use a server for a long time, it is obvious that it will slow down, due to the running of multiple programs or due to storage of a number of files and folders.
 You may compare it with how a cupboard loses its capacity to store when you keep too many clothes in there.
-Your cupboard may be so cluttered, that you cannot find what you need without wasting time removing the other things, and searching for it.
+Your cupboard may be so clustered, that you cannot even find what you need without wasting time in removing the other things and searching for it.

-Cloud hosting overcomes this particular problem.
+Cloud hosting helps you deal with the problem.
 The cloud hosting service providers have a number of physical servers, so if one of them has a lot of data, they will shift you to the other one.
-You could think of it as a wardrobe with multiple cupboards, where you can easily shift and relocate your things to another cupboard for better access.
+You may think of it as a wardrobe with multiple cupboards, so you can shift your things to another cupboard for better access.

-Dedicated servers, in this aspect, constitute only one physical server.
-So if you store a lot of data on it, chances are that the server will eventually begin to fill, making processing and retrieval of data tougher and slower.
+A dedicated server, on the other hand, constitutes only one physical server.
+So if you store a lot of data on it, chances are that the server will be clustered, making processing and retrieval of data tougher and slower.

 On the other hand, cloud hosting service providers own a number of physical servers spread around the world.
 No matter what happens, a server will always be available to support you.
 If any server or machine crashes or calamities affect any part of the world, the servers present in other places will take up their position almost instantly, and your website will lose a lot less traffic.
 So your company and your profits are not affected as much.

 Cloud hosting is like sharing everything without losing anything.
 Cloud hosting allows you to share the features and resources of hosting a website through a functional server, which reduces your cost.
 Dedicated servers, on the other hand, have specific features which are used only by you.